-MICHAEL BRYAN 1966 - 2020 - Obituary
+Michael Bryan 1966 - 2020 - Obituary

 Preceding him in death by his beloved maternal grandparents, Leland (Pete) and Opal (Kephart) Hubler and beloved paternal grandparents, Lester and Jane (Smeal) Bryan; and Joseph and Pauline Bosak.

 Mike was a 1985 graduate of West Branch Area High School and moved to Vermont to work as an apprentice for Cole Electric to earn his Master Electrical License.
-He then started his own company in 1997, Bryan Electric of Hartland, Vt.
+He then started his own company in 1997, Bryan Electric, Hartland, Vermont.

-A public memorial service will be held on Friday, Aug.
-21, 2020 at 1 p.m. at the Palestine United Methodist Cemetery, Morrisdale RD., with the Rev. Jeff Lauer officiating.
+A public memorial service will be held on Friday, August 21, 2020 at 1:00 pm at the Palestine United Methodist Cemetery, Morrisdale, RD, with Rev. Jeff Lauer officiating.

 Masks are required while on church property.